dawn-infra-labs/dawn-secure-transport/docs/protocols/README.md

 - clean separation between protocol logic and application logic
 - compatibility with AI‑driven protocol selection

+- RUTL: see RUTL.md for the unified abstraction layer that orchestrates all protocols

 ---

 ## 4. Directory Structure